-During the highlight of his career, Namath was loving the limelight and got into acting.
+During the highlight of his career, Namath was loving the limelight and started an acting career.
 He started the Joe Namath Show in 1969.
 He followed that up by appearing in movies like C.C. and Company and The Waverly Wonders.
-Namath also made cameo appearances on a handful of popular television series’, including The Love Boat, The Brady Bunch, The A-Team, The Simpsons and Rowan & Martin’s Laugh-In.
+Namath also made cameo appearances on a handful of popular television series’, including The Love Boat, The Brady Bunch, The A-Team, The Simpsons, Here’s Lucy and Rowan & Martin’s Laugh-In.

 In 2003, Namath showed up drunk to a Jets’ game, and during a sideline interview with ESPN’s Suzy Kolber regarding the Jets’ struggles, Namath responded saying, “I want to kiss you.
 I couldn’t care less about the team struggling.”

 The nationally televised segment served as a wake-up call for the former footballer, who had battled alcoholism throughout his life, and he checked into an alcoholism treatment program shortly after, and has given up drinking.